Recent History

 Introduction

-Booz Allen Hamilton, headquartered in McLean, Virginia, is a prominent management and technology consulting firm founded in 1914, with a workforce of approximately 29,000 employees and around 80 offices worldwide, as detailed in a recent company profile on
+Booz Allen Hamilton, headquartered in McLean, Virginia, is a leading management and technology consulting firm founded in 1914, with a workforce of around 29,000 employees and a global network of approximately 80 offices.
+The company primarily serves the U.S. government, which accounts for nearly 98% of its revenue, focusing on areas like cybersecurity, data analytics, and defence consulting, as detailed on their

 Strengths